"CRM isn't rocket science but it can make you a competitive superstar."

 Here's a list of 8 things to consider when choosing a CRM vendor.

-Hubspot** provides a forever free version (yes, forever!) so you can get the full experience of a CRM before investing all your money in one system before you know it will work with your needs or not.
+Hubspot** offers a forever free version (yes, forever!) so you can get the experience of a CRM before investing in one system and possibly wasting money.
+Try it for free and if it works, upgrade to the plan that works best with your needs.

 Why consider a CRM?